 |2017||2.4 tons (20%)||4.13 tons (34%)||5.5 tons (46%)|

 As you can see in the table above, 2013 was the first year we were able to calculate baseline weights and percentages for trash, recycling and compost at the Clearwater Festival.
 In 2013, we diverted 8.1 tons of recycling and compost, which represented 74% of the waste stream.

 In 2014, the Clearwater Festival saw record attendance and the overall quantities of each category (trash, recycling, compost) increased.
 While the total quantity of material increased, the total percentage of diverted material increased from 74% (2013) to 80% (2014), representing a 6% increase from the year before.
 In 2014 the Clearwater Festival diverted 12 tons of recycling and compost, totaling 80% of our waste stream, and in 2015 we improved even more by diverting 12.88 tons, 81% of our waste steam!
 In 2017, after not having the Festival in 2016, our Zero Waste efforts were again successful in diverting 9.63 tons of compost and recycling (80%) from the waste stream.

-The Clearwater Festival Zero Waste Initiative would not be possible without the support of festival attendees, coordinators, vendors, exhibitors, performers, and of course, our committed festival volunteer Zero Waste committee.
+The Clearwater Festival Zero Waste Initiative would not be possible without the support of Clearwater staff, festival attendees, coordinators, vendors, exhibitors, performers, and of course, our committed festival volunteer Zero Waste committee.
 Thank you for your continued support over the years!
 We are making progress, but there is still a long way to go…